How to Cancel a Life Insurance Policy

 2. Sell your insurance

 Your policy is an asset you can sell to a third party.
 If cancellation seems too complex, selling offers a straightforward solution.
 Research and contact a reputable broker.
-The buyer receives the death benefit when you pass away.
-Alternatively, a 1035 exchange lets you trade your policy for another financial product without tax implications.
+The buyer receives the death benefit when the insured passes away.
+A 1035 exchange lets you trade your policy for another financial product without tax implications.

 3. Let it expire